 Prof. Monica B. Emelko

 Five of her graduate supervisees have been awarded the prestigious American Water Works Association’s Academic Achievement Award for best drinking water-related Master’s thesis in North America.
-Over the past 13 years, Monica has co-led the Southern Rockies Watershed Project, evaluating the effects of forested watershed land disturbances on hydrology and water quality, ecology, and treatability.
+Monica co-leads the Southern Rockies Watershed Project (SRWP), evaluating the effects of forested watershed land disturbances on hydrology and water quality, ecology, and treatability.
 This team was the first globally to describe wildfire effects on drinking water treatability, and among the first cited by the Intergovernmental Panel on Climate Change for identifying quality-associated threats from climate change to water security.
 They were awarded the 2014 Council of the Federation Award for Water Stewardship and an Alberta Emerald Award.
-In 2016, Monica was recognized by the Premier for service to the province of Alberta as a first responder during the Horse River wildfire in Fort McMurray.
+In 2016, Monica and her SRWP Co-Principal Investigator Uldis Silins were recognized by the Premier for service to the province of Alberta as a first responder during the Horse River wildfire in Fort McMurray.

 She now co-leads “forWater” a Canada-wide and internationally-partnered research network of academics, water utilities, government agencies, industrial forestry companies, and NGOs focused on forest management-based approaches for drinking water source protection.